T-Raptor/PicCull/README.md

   - Selection highlight matches the app’s style
   - Lazy-loading thumbnails in batches of 5 to keep scrolling smooth
   - Near-bottom and mouse-wheel scroll events trigger additional loads automatically
-  - Adjustable thumbnail size (96–384px) with a toolbar slider; grid reflows live
+  - Adjustable thumbnail size (96–384px) with a toolbar slider (visible in Gallery); grid reflows live
   - Session thumbnail cache for fast reuse while the app is open (cleared on exit)

 ## Requirements